-This maintains low-temperature constantly more than 4 hours at 30℃ ambient.
+This maintains low-temperature (20℃~25C℃)constantly more than 4 hours at 30℃ ambient.

-The jacket has one size fit for all and unisex.
+The jacket has one size fit for all and unisex as unique capability.

 The IceBattery® inside can be positioned freely and adjustable as per end-user.

-The product is very light weight (870gm), and very comfortable during workplace operation.
+The product is light (870gm), and comfortable during workplace operation.

 The IceBattery jacket can be easily frozen by a household refrigerator. (-18℃) to reusable.